 Because of it's great age, this golem is quite brittle but it will prove to be a dangerous obstacle.
-In addition to its attacks, the golem sprays out a noxious cloud of gas that fills a 10' x 10' x 10' area.
-Any character directly exposed to the gas will begin to cough and choke uncontrollably unless a save is made (Con: CL4).
-The effects of the gas are very similar to the spell, stinking cloud.
+In addition to its attacks, the golem sprays out a noxious cloud of gas that fills a $10' \times 10' \times 10'$ area.
+Any character directly exposed to the gas will begin to cough and choke uncontrollably unless a save is made.
 Those who succumb to the gas are forced to leave the area and are helpless for 1d4+1 rounds.
 A save is needed each round for spent in the area.
-The gas continues to fill the area at a rate of 10' x 10' x 10' per round and stops only when the golem ceases its attack.
+The gas continues to fill the area at a rate of $10' \times 10' \times 10'$ per round and stops only when the golem ceases its attack.
 The cloud will completely dissipate after an hour.